Improving Performance, Improving Outcomes

 Medical Training magazine aims to promote the best education and training practices for the next generation of healthcare professionals.

-MEdSim Magazine is written by professionals in medicine, simulation and training who are recognised leaders with a lifetime of experience.
-MEdSim addresses the needs of medical practitioners, educators, and academicians around the world.
-MEdSim features innovative healthcare practice: it covers the latest simulations developed to train different medical professionals at different stages of their education and curriculum advancement to highlight the knowledge and skills needed to ensure patient safety and reduce healthcare cost.
+Medical Training magazine is written by professionals in medicine, simulation and training who are recognised leaders with many years of experience.
+Medical Training magazine addresses the needs of medical practitioners, educators and academics around the world.
+Medical Training magazine features innovations in healthcare education including the latest simulations developed to train different medical professionals at various stages of their education, as well as curriculum advancements to develop the knowledge and skills needed to ensure patient safety and reduce healthcare cost.

 US$95 / £60 / €75 for 3 years

-MEdSim is a new journal completely devoted to healthcare training.
+Medical Training is a new magazine completely devoted to healthcare training.
 Each issue has at least 6 major features plus industry news, event reports, editorial comment and an industry calendar.
-It is published in four issues per year in print and digital formats, with an exclusive fortnightly e-newsletter for subscribers.
+It is published in five issues per year in print and digital formats, with an exclusive fortnightly e-newsletter for subscribers.